 I personally had the following experiences in the building throughout the night:

 The most profound experience I had at the Burlington County Prison was outside in the jail yard.
 The yard is quite big and has two large, very old trees.
 As I came down the steps, from the back door of the prison, I was drawn immediately to the left-hand back side of the jail yard – under the tree.
 I walked over to a specific spot, near the corner and the fence, and felt that I needed to stand “there”.
 I could see an “X” on the ground and was “told” to dig, dig, dig.
 I kept seeing “bones”.
 The feeling was very strong, very vivid and I found it difficult to pull myself away from the spot.
-I am not aware of any history on this spot or is this area of the yard however so I can’t explain what happened.
+I am not aware of any history on this spot or of this area of the yard, however, so I can’t verify these impressions.

 The opposite side of the jail yard holds a replica of the gallows used to execute 7 convicts.